The 10 best Freeview boxes to transform your home TV viewing in 2025

 Manhattan T4-R 500GBManhattan

-This is the newest of the Manhattan Freeview boxes, which combine the ability to pause, rewind, and record live Freeview TV with On Demand services.
+This is our best overall pick and the best of the Manhattan Freeview boxes – combining the ability to pause, rewind, and record live Freeview TV with On Demand services.
 It makes searching across live and catch-up TV seamless.
 You can record up to two channels simultaneously whilst watching a third.
 Its internal hard drive can store up to 300 hours of recording.

 It's extremely simple to set up.
 You connect it to your TV using an HDMI cable.
 It also connects to On Demand TV via Wi-Fi.
 You can enjoy 4K high-definition picture quality, so the BBC's HD channels look amazing.